splunk/observability-workshop/content/en/other/opentelemetry-collector/4-processors/3-attributes.md

 - `hash`: Hashes (SHA1) an existing attribute value.
 - `extract`: Extracts values using a regular expression rule from the input key to target keys specified in the rule.
 If a target key already exists, it will be overridden.

-We are going to create an attributes processor to `insert` a new attribute to all our host metrics called `conf.attendee.name` with a value of your own name e.g. `homer_simpson`.
+We are going to create an attributes processor to `insert` a new attribute to all our host metrics called `participant.name` with a value of your own name e.g. `marge_simpson`.

 {{% notice style="warning" %}}